 6. Construction Management

 Also known as general contractors and project managers, construction managers typically earn bachelor’s degrees in construction management before entering the field.
+Compared to other majors that don’t require math, you can complete this degree fast.
 More than 100 colleges and universities offer construction management and construction science programs, so there are plenty of options.
 These programs typically take four years to complete.
 Some are available as online or hybrid options, adding more flexibility for busy adults.